karenfreemansmith/Template-GulpDeploy/README.md

 * npm install mocha --save --dev
 * npm install chai --save --dev
   * create folder for specs/tests and setup test.js file(s)
+  * add "mocha <foldername>" to tests in package.json

+## Adding front-end dependencies with Bower
+* (Bower is installed globally: npm install bower -g)
+* bower init (*had to be run from powershell with admin privelleges*)
+* bower install jquery --save
+  * DON'T DO THIS!! *Just let Bootstrap get the jQuery because this installs jQuery 3.0.0 and Bootstrap isn't compatible with the new version.*
+* bower install bootstrap --save
+* bower install moment --save

+## Back in NPM...
+* npm install bower-files --save --only=dev
+  * gulp tasks for "js" and "css" to combine files from vendors into one
+  * add link/script for new vendor files
+  * add bower task to build task